SharpAdder/PHP/README.md

 5. back to cmd -> type in mysql -> you should get this error: ERROR 1045 (28000): Access denied for user ....
 6. type in: -u root -p & press enter when asked for password
 7. you should get this message Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 8. Congrats!
-You are set up to write mysql commands in cmd :smile
+You are set up to write mysql commands in cmd 😏